 - School refusal

 Adults do this too.
 Think about it.
 Did you ever have a job that you just hated?
 For whatever reason, it just totally sucked the life out of you.
 You had nothing left, no reserves, no cognitive horsepower when you left that job.
 Empty.

 What did you do?
 You probably quit.
 That’s what school refusal is–kids quitting jobs that they cannot do for one.more.day.

-How to Get your IEP Team to Act
+8. How to Get your IEP Team to Act

-You can do this as part of the annual IEP meeting, or request a special meeting just to discuss this issue.
-Define and document the patterns for the team–both of what does seem to be working (non-meltdown days) and what seems to be a frequent trigger.
+- Submit IEP Parent Concerns: You can do this as part of the annual IEP meeting or request a special meeting to discuss this issue.
+Define and document the team’s patterns–what seems to be working (non-meltdown days) and what seems to be a frequent trigger.

 - Meet, and ask for the PWN: Lay it all out there.
 Everything you’re seeing and your proposed solutions.
-Ask for a PWN as a followup.
+Ask for a PWN as a follow-up.

 - Tell them to “Show me the data!”
-If you are stonewalled and met with “school doesn’t affect what happens at home” ask for that in writing.
+If you are stonewalled and met with “school doesn’t affect what happens at home,” ask for that in writing.
 Tell them that you’ve been researching this issue (and provide it) and would like to see their evidence to the contrary.